-- Including aromatic herbs like sage and rosemary and increase the intake of green leafy vegetables.
-The chlorophyll in the plants is a natural body cleanser.
+- Including aromatic herbs such as sage and rosemary and increasing the intake of green leafy vegetables.
+The chlorophyll in plants is a natural body cleanser.

-- Kids have sensitive skin, so dilute a spoon of lemon juice with a cup of water and dab your child’s armpits with a cotton ball soaked in that liquid.
-Leave it for 10 minutes and wash it off with water.
-Doing this once a day and see if it could reduce the intensity of body odor.
+- Alternatively, Some suggest diluting a spoonful of lemon juice with a cup of water and dabbing the child’s armpits with a cotton ball soaked in that liquid.
+Leave it for ten minutes and then wash it off with water.
+Do this once a day and see if it could reduce the intensity of body odor.

-- Add two cups of tomato juice the water into your kid’s bathtub and let them soak in it for a few minutes.
-You can also use the water to bathe.
-This can help fight body odor in children.
+- Anecdotal evidence suggests that adding two cups of tomato juice into your child’s bathtub and letting them soak in it for a few minutes can also help.
+You can also use the water for bathing.

-- Apple cider vinegar is a natural cleanser and can help minimize body odor.
-Dab a cotton ball soaked in apple cider vinegar on the armpits and other parts of the body a few minutes before giving your kid a bath.
-Repeat it twice a day before bath for best results.
+- Another popular home remedy is apple cider vinegar.
+Dab a cotton ball soaked in apple cider vinegar on the armpits and other parts of the body a few minutes before giving your child a bath.
+However, talk to your doctor before trying this with the child.

-- Rosemary is said to have antifungal and antimicrobial properties and might help in getting rid of the bacteria on your child’s skin (17) You may consider boiling rosemary leaves in a cup of water and add that to your kid’s bath water.
-Let the kid soak in the tub for at least 15 minutes, and then pat him dry.
-Alternatively, you can also add rosemary oil to the bath water.
+- Rosemary is said to have antifungal and antimicrobial properties and might help in getting rid of the bacteria on your child’s skin (17) You may consider boiling rosemary leaves in a cup of water and add that to your child’s bathwater.
+Let the child soak in the tub for at least 15 minutes, and then pat them dry.
+You can also add rosemary oil to the bathwater.

-- Sage is a fragrant herb that can control the hyperactivity of sweat glands.
-You can boil a cup of dried sage leaves in water and add that to your kid’s bath water.
-Or, you can create a natural deodorant by mixing sage oil, coriander oil, and lavender essential oil and spray it every day.
+- Sage contains ursolic and carnosic acids, which have antibacterial effects on the armpit bacteria (18).
+Hence, you can consider boiling a cup of dried sage leaves in water and adding that to your child’s bathwater.
+Or, you can create a natural deodorant by mixing sage oil, coriander oil, and lavender essential oil and let them use it every day.

 There are many misconceptions about body odor.
 It is important to get your facts right to find the actual cause and get a permanent solution.

-2. Deodorants can beat body odor in kids
+1. Deodorants can beat body odor in children

-Deodorants can mask body odor caused due to hygiene issues and puberty.
-But in the case of body odor caused due to other medical conditions, a deodorant will not help.
+Deodorants or body sprays can mask body odor caused due to hygiene issues and puberty.
+But if the body odor is caused due to other medical conditions, a deodorant will not help.
 Also, a study demonstrated that the use of antiperspirants early on could alter the armpit bacteria and make them species rich, although the effect of this on human health needs to be researched further (19).

-Some people bathe more than twice a day, but still cannot get rid of the distinct smell emanating from their body.
+Some people bathe more than twice a day but still cannot get rid of the distinct smell emanating from their bodies.
 This is because body odor is not always caused due to poor hygiene.
-You cannot “wash away” the body odor caused due to an underlying condition which needs to be treated with medication.
+You cannot “wash away” the body odor caused due to an underlying condition that needs to be treated with medication.

 Body odor is not always a result of a physical condition.
-Genetics or mental conditions like anxiety, stress and depression can also lead to excessive sweating and cause body odor.
+Genetics or mental conditions such as anxiety, stress, and depression can also lead to excessive perspiration and cause body odor.